yongding-tao/RL-Data-Contamination/README.md

 ![main_results](./figs/main_results.png) -->

 # 🎈 Citation
-If you find our data, or code useful, please kindly cite our paper.
+If you find our data or code useful, please kindly cite our paper.

 ```bib
 @misc{rl-data-contamination,